Name: Western Redback Salamander (Plethodon vehiculum)

 - In Washington State are found west of the Cascades mountains

 - Prefer to be under rotting logs or rocks near small streams or springs in damp mountain forests

-- They are found up to 1,250 feet in elevation (higher elevation than any other species in this family) on rocky and steep mountain slopes.
+- They are found up to 1,250 meters in elevation (higher elevation than any other species in this family) on rocky and steep mountain slopes.